Adam Britton

-Adam Robert Corden Britton (born May 16, 1971) is a British-born Australian former zoologist who gained worldwide infamy when he was convicted on multiple criminal offenses including animal abuse, zoophilia, zoosadism, bestiality, and possession of child sexual abuse material.
-In September 2023, he was charged with 56 counts related to the sexual abuse, torture, and killing of dogs, along with possession of the worst category of child exploitation material.
-Britton pleaded guilty to all charges in August 2024 with a sentence of 10 years and 5 months in prison.
+Adam Robert Corden Britton (born May 16, 1971) is a British-born Australian former zoologist and sex offender who was convicted on multiple criminal offenses including animal abuse, zoophilia, zoosadism, bestiality, and possession of child sexual abuse material.
+In September 2023, he was charged with 56 counts related to the sexual abuse, torture, and killing of dogs, along with possession of child abuse material.
+Britton pleaded guilty to all charges in August 2024 and was sentenced to 10 years and 5 months in prison.

 The investigation into his crimes also facilitated the prosecution and conviction of other animal sadists within his global network.
 Through this case, authorities were able to uncover a broader network of individuals involved in similar offenses, leading to further arrests and convictions in other countries.

 Early life and education

-Britton was born around 1971 in Wakefield, West Yorkshire.
+Britton was born in 1971 in Wakefield, West Yorkshire.
 He was educated at Queen Elizabeth Grammar School in Wakefield and studied zoology at the University of Leeds where he graduated with a BSc in 1992.
 He subsequently gained a PhD in zoology from the University of Bristol in 1996.

 Court documents state that he had concealed a "sadistic sexual interest" in animals since he was a child and began molesting horses at the age of 13.

 Crocodile expert

-He moved to Australia in 1996, where he met his future wife, who was a wildlife ranger and biologist.
+Britton moved to Australia in 1996, where he met his future wife, who was a wildlife ranger and biologist.
 They set up a consultancy, dealing with wild crocodiles.

-Britton, who was considered a crocodile expert, presented a programme on BBC, and alongside his wife once worked with the biologist David Attenborough.
+Britton, who was considered a crocodile expert, presented a programme on BBC Television and alongside his wife, he once worked with the biologist David Attenborough.

 Britton was also employed as a research associate at Charles Darwin University.